its-aritra-20/Online-Voting-system/README.md

 # Online-Voting-system

-This project is an online voting system that allows users to vote on a variety of topics.
+This project allows users to vote on a variety of topics.
 It is built using Eclipse, JavaScript, CSS, Bootstrap, MySQL and Tomcat 9 server, Java 1.8.

 Features